 4) INDEMNITY.
 The photographer shall only be responsible for obtaining clearance in respect of third party copyright works, trademarks, designs designs or other intellectual property if this has been expressly agreed in writing before the shoot.
 In all other cases, the client shall be responsible for obtaining such clearances and will indemnify the photographer against all expenses, damages, claims and legal costs arising out of any failure to obtain such clearances.

 5) PAYMENT.
 All figures provided are estimates and not a quotation, therefore please allow for a 10% contingency budget on all estimates.
 Expenses and production costs are payable in advance of the photographic shoot or on demand, whichever is applicable.
-Terms of payment are immediate on invoices for expenses in advance and 30 days from invoice date of all other invoices.
+Terms of payment are immediate on invoices for expenses in advance.
+For individual artists payment is requested within 7 days of delivery/transfer of images.
+For commercial clients, payment is required within 30 days from delivery/transfer of images.
+Transfer of files is via WeTransfer and will be available for 7 days from date of transfer.
+Unless agreed in writing, if images are not downloaded within 7 days, re-transfer of images will only be made upon full payment of invoice.
 All fees for the right to use the photograph(s), once agreed, are payable irrespective of whether the usage is appropriated or not.
 The photographer reserves the right to charge 2% interest per month (or part thereof) on amounts overdue.

 6) CONTINGENCY EXPENSES.
 Where extra expenses or time are incurred by the photographer as a result of alterations to the original brief by the client, or otherwise at their request, the client shall be liable to pay such expenses or fees at an agreed rate in addition to that which has been estimated.